 The nightlife in San Francisco isn’t like the nightlife in most cities.
 San Francisco is a city filled with art in its many different forms and at night, art lights up the night, literally.
-There are plenty of things to do in San Francisco and some of those things are even better at night.
-Summer months are best, as the fog is lighter and the weather is better.
 However, if you find yourself in San Francisco during any time of year there will always be something to see or do because San Francisco at night is worth it.

 Visiting San Francisco at night gives us all a new perspective on the beauty and art that fills the city all year long.

 Many people think any city in California is a hot day, warm night type of city where shorts are mandatory and beaches are filled day and night.
 However, San Francisco isn’t one of those cities.

 Seasons visit San Francisco and during the winter months, it can get pretty cold at night.
 In fact, some know San Francisco as “fog city” and that is a more accurate description.

 However, San Francisco at night simply shouldn’t be missed.
 The art that comes to life in the city during the day takes on a new light at night.
 So grab that cup of San Francisco Bay Coffee and enjoy your evening.